DrCuis/How-to-guides/300-Packaging/SamplePackage4.md

 OK.
 Let's fix the color a bit.
 I want a different background color.

 I am going to write a method to return the background color so that I can try out a few different colors.

-For IEDictWindow I create a method category `color` and add the method
+For IEDictWindow I create an instance method category `color` and add the method
 ````Smalltalk
 backgroundColor